 - World War II Online: Battleground Europe is a punishingly hard combined arms MMOFPS with a physics engine that includes full flight modeling, ballistics and vehicle damage models.
 The game is also heavily focused on teamwork and it is not uncommon to see operations pre-planned with marked artillery positions, infantry attack paths and other such stuff.
 The developers were even contracted in 2006 to produce a PC-based modern-day battlefield simulator for the British Ministry of Defence.

 - Whoever designed Real Life took it way out of hand.
-It's a popular opinion that IRL war isn't even fun, as it mostly consists of shooting at targets that might not be there, or getting attacked by enemies you can't damage at all, like tanks, aircraft, drones, or artillery shells.
+It's a popular opinion that IRL war isn't even fun, as it mostly consists of shooting at targets that might not be there and hoping that you enemies are in the same predicament, or getting attacked by enemies you can't damage at all, like tanks, aircraft, drones, snipers, or artillery shells.

 - Play styles and site rules vary from casual skirmishing featuring lives, spawn areas, no restrictions on ammo capacity/rate of fire, and classic game types such as capture the flag and simple team based death matches.
 To mil-sim style play, incorporating real capacity magazines, team based camouflage and uniforms, and complex and variable objectives.